 International medical insurance ( Dr. Walter; covered & arranged by WE)

 Visa application & renewal fee reimbursement (provided upon Au Pair's completion of the program)

-You Pay: 0$ application fee + $50 USD program down payment (the down payment is only required once applicant is approved for program and will be completely returned to Au Pairs upon completion of the program)
+You Pay: 0$ application fee + $100 USD deposit (the down payment is only required once applicant is approved for program and will be completely refunded to au pairs upon the completion of the program)

 You are eligible to apply for the Wanderlust Exchange Au Pair Program if:

 You are a native speaker or proficient in English

 You are open to cultural differences and exploration